18

 The following signatures cannot be verified because the public key is not available: NO_PUBKEY B7B3B788A8D3785C

-W: GPG Error: http://repo.mysql.com/apt/ubuntu jammy InRelease: The following signatures could not be verified because the public key is not available: NO_PUBKEY B7B3B788A8D3785C
+W: GPG Error: http://repo.mysql.com/apt/ubuntu jammy InRelease: The following signatures cannot be verified because the public key is not available: NO_PUBKEY B7B3B788A8D3785C

-In Linux Mint - “start” - “administration” - “sources of applications” turn off in “additional repositories” Three lines regarding MySQL,
+B Linux Mint - "Start" - "Administration" - "Application Sources" disable in "Additional repositories" three lines regarding MySQL,

-In the way the problem is solved temporarily ._ We need to wait for the owner oraCle will lay out a new release on its repository and sign the current key B7B3B788A8D3785C, which will operate for two years until 2025-10-22.
+This method solves the problem temporarily.
+You need to wait until the owner of Oracle uploads a new release to his repository and signs it with a valid key B7B3B788A8D3785C, which will be valid for two years until 2025-10-22.

-Today, the condition of the keys is as follows:
+As of today, the status of the keys is as follows:

 gpg --fingerprint